 When we plan vacations, we often like to tie them around a national park.
-Just last summer, our main destination was Great Smokey Mountains National Park.
+Just last summer, our main destination was Great Smoky Mountains National Park.
 There are so many amazing and beautiful things to see.

 National parks are often a big trip.
 What if you’re looking for a weekend away or just a day trip?